>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 Maybe you're a practitioner of Hawaiian Lomilomi Bodywork or a Hula dancer but you donʻt know much about Hawaiian Culture.

 You love your work as a lomilomi practitioner, but at the same time, you doubt if you have enough understanding of Hawaiian Spirituality.
-You sometimes feel that there must be deeper layers than you currently are able to see.
+You sometimes feel that there must be deeper layers than you currently can see.

 Keep reading if: